 automatically join on our new rates.

 When will I be charged at the new rates?

-The new rates will become available from 1 April 2017.
-However, in order to update your meter with the new
+The new rates became available from 1 April 2017.
+In order to update your meter with the new

 rates you must visit your nearest outlet and top up your Green Star Energy gas card or electricity key with at

 Your meter will be updated with the new rates once you insert your card or key back in the meter.
 If you do not

 top up at a local outlet, you will continue to be charged at your existing Pay As You Go rates.